ovh/docs/pages/platform/data-platform/setup-data-pipeline/guide.en-gb.md

 ---
-title: Ingest and use data
+title: Ingest and process data
-excerpt: Learn how to ingest data in your Data Platform, and make your first Hive queries and Spark scripts.
+excerpt: Learn how to ingest data in your Data Platform, make your first Hive queries and Spark scripts.
 section: Getting started
 order: 4
 ---